Economic impact of Poka-Bache Connector Trail discussed

-Representatives from the Poka-Bache Trail Coalition along with Fort Wayne Mayor Tom Henry, Sens.
-Sue Glick of LaGrange and Dennis Kruse of Auburn and others met Tuesday to discuss the tourism dollars that will be reaped from the trail, once it's completed in the next 12 years or so.
+Representatives from the Poka-Bache Trail Coalition, along with Fort Wayne Mayor Tom Henry, state Sens.
+Sue Glick of LaGrange and Dennis Kruse of Auburn and others met Tuesday to discuss the tourism dollars that will be reaped from the trail, once it’s completed in the next 12 years or so.

 It is projected that the remaining 38 miles of trail to be built will have an economic impact of over $136 million and will support 858 jobs in the region.
 Unlike the one-time economic benefit of trails completed and trails to be constructed, the visitor-retail spending is projected at $6.4 million per year, supporting over 67 jobs annually.
 That includes overnight stays, along with food and beverage and retail spending, said Jennifer Sharkey of Angola who chairs the Poka-Bache Trail Coalition.